natcap/invest.users-guide/source/sdr.rst

 Lopez-vicente, M., Poesen, J., Navas, A., Gaspar, L., 2013.
 Predicting runoff and sediment connectivity and soil erosion by water for different land use scenarios in the Spanish Pre-Pyrenees.
 Catena 102, 62–73.

+Mandle, L., Tallis, H., Sotomayor, L., Vogl, A.L., 2015.
+Who loses?
+Tracking ecosystem service redistribution from road development and mitigation in the Peruvian Amazon.
+Frontiers in Ecology and the Environment, 13(6), pp.309-315. https://doi.org/10.1890/140337

+Mandle, L., Wolny, S., Bhagabati, N., Helsingen, H., Hamel, P., Bartlett, R., Dixon, A., Horton, R., Lesk, C., Manley, D., De Mel, M., 2017.
+Assessing ecosystem service provision under climate change to support conservation and development planning in Myanmar, PloS one, 12(9), p.e0184951. https://doi.org/10.1371/journal.pone.0184951

 Merritt, W.S., Letcher, R.A., Jakeman, A.J., 2003.
 A review of erosion and sediment transport models.
-Environemtnal Modelling & Software, 18(8-9), 761-799.
+Environmental Modelling & Software, 18(8-9), 761-799.

 Oliveira, A.H., Silva, M.A. da, Silva, M.L.N., Curi, N., Neto, G.K., Freitas, D.A.F. de, 2013.
 Development of Topographic Factor Modeling for Application in Soil Erosion Models, in: Intechopen (Ed.), Soil Processes and Current Trends in Quality Assessment. p.
 28.